-As noted above, the sponsor together with each program participant-and not MFSI-are generally responsible for determining that a particular Wrap Program and the selected strategy are appropriate or suitable for each particular participant.
 MFSI reserves the right, in its sole discretion, to reject for any reason any participant referred to it.
-A participant may terminate its selection of MFSI as investment manager in their Wrap Program account at any time, upon notice either to the sponsor of a bundled SMA Program or, in the case of a dual-contract SMA Program, directly to MFSI.
+A participant may terminate its selection of MFSI as investment adviser in their Wrap Program account at any time, upon notice either to the sponsor of a bundled SMA Program or, in the case of a dual-contract SMA Program, directly to MFSI in accordance with the terms of the investment advisory agreement between the participant and MFSI.